 The Extreme Practicality of a Liberal Arts Education

-It is now just over 35 years since the time I arrived at Oberlin as a freshman (as the term of the day had it) in 1976.
+It is now nearly four decades since the time I arrived at Oberlin as a freshman (as the term of the day had it) in 1976.
 I was both excited and terrified.
 The course catalog, which corresponded to a far more narrow curriculum than the one offered by Oberlin today, nevertheless presented endless possibilities.

 I wanted to learn everything.
 But as someone of decidedly working-class origins, I was haunted by the need to make it all somehow “practical.”
 Like most anyone in my position, I had come to college partly in search of upward mobility.
 How could this smorgasbord of courses spread before me possibly help?